 Can You Use A Lettuce Grow For Herbs?

 You can.
 Highly recommend it!
 I will say if you choose to keep the same plants which we’ve done so far, then you’ll need to trim the roots.
 Otherwise, you’ll be losing a lot of water.
-And if you’re inside, it will spill over and flood your floor.
+You’ll also want a dolly to help catch any overflow.

 What Are The Pros?

-Right now, our farmstand is great at supplementing and providing consistent access to things like greens and herbs.
+Right now, our farmstand is great at supplementing and providing consistent access to things like zucchini, lettuce, cucumber and herbs.
 I love that I have the option for fresh vegetables without having to remember to water plants daily.
 There’s also the ease of being able to keep things year-round.

-The app that goes with the stand is great.
-And you get a weekly reminder for what nutrients you need.
-Additionally, the Lettuce Grow service team is incredibly helpful.
+Additionally, the app that goes with the stand is great.
+You get a weekly reminder for what nutrients you need as well as a way to track when you’ve harvest plants to make it easy to re-order.
+And the Lettuce Grow service team is incredibly helpful whenever issues do arise.

 WHAT ARE THE CONS?